ekatsadze/FLASH/README.md

 # FLASH code Installation & Running Instructions

-There are 3 ways you can run FLASH:
+There are 3 ways you can use FLASH:

 1. on your local device (you will need to install dependencies for FLASH)
 2. use Docker Container (easier than first one, since Docker already has all the required dependencies)